Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

 \subsubsection{Bulk description}

-\paragraph{Phase-I: connected phase} As shown in fig.\ref{fig-RB}(a), the entanglement wedge of $R_L \cup B_L$ is bounded by the boundary and associated extremal surface, which is a geodesic connects infinity to the intersection point of $B_L$ and $B_R$ ($x'=0$) for the connected phase.
-In the connected phase the entanglement wedge cross section does not intersect with the brane, thus $\mathcal{E}_\text{defect}$ vanishes and the generalized entanglement negativity is given by $\mathcal{E}_\text{area}$ only.
-Due to left/right $\mathbb{Z}_2$ symmetry, the minimal cross section between $R_L$ and $B_L$ is half of the extremal surface for the entire black hole $B_L \cup B_R$, which is given by eq.(3.6) in \cite{Chu21}.
-Finally the entanglement negativity between left radiation and left black hole in the connected phase is given by
+\paragraph{Phase-I: connected phase} As shown in fig.\ref{fig-RB1}(a), the entanglement wedge of $R_L \cup B_L$ is bounded by the boundary and associated extremal surface, which is a geodesic connects $A$ to the brane.
+In this phase the entanglement wedge cross section does not intersect with the brane, thus $\mathcal{E}_\text{defect}$ vanishes and the generalized entanglement negativity is given by $\mathcal{E}_\text{area}$ only.
+The minimal cross section is given by \eqref{eq-L5} with $\tau'_0 = \tau'_1$, $\tau'_1 = \tau'_0$, $x'_0 = -x'_1 = -\infty$ and $x'_1 = -x'_0$.
+Finally the entanglement negativity between left radiation and left black hole in this phase is given by

-\paragraph{Phase-II: disconnected phase} In the disconnected phase the cross section intersects with the EOW brane and an island of the left part radition appears as shown in fig.\ref{fig-RB}(b).
-To calculate the entanglement negativity in this case we have to take into account the contribution from the defect, which is given by the adjacent intervals result (\ref{eq:adj4BOE})
+\paragraph{Phase-II: disconnected phase} In this phase the cross section intersects with the EOW brane and an island appears as shown in fig.\ref{fig-RB1}(b).
+To calculate the entanglement negativity in this case we have to take into account the contribution from the defect, which is given by the adjacent intervals result \eqref{eq:adj4BOE}

 at large $c$ limit.
 The calculation of the minimal cross section is similar to eq.(3.7) in \cite{Chu21}.
-Add them together and do extermization, and one gets the entanglement negativity between $R_L$ and $B_L$ in the disconnected phase
+Add them together and do extermization, and one gets the entanglement negativity between $R_L$ and $B_L$ in this phase